HelpMeGame/CS-Trade-Up-Analyzer/README.md

 # Counter Strike Trade Up Analyzer

-An algoirthm that uses the Steam Community Market to gather price data and then analyze them to find the most profitable possible combinations for trade ups.
+An algorithm that uses the Steam Community Market to gather price data and then analyze them to find the most profitable possible combinations for trade ups.

 ---